 - 1. Biological function: Pro-creation and giving birth to new generation is the basic function of the family.
 The family comes into existence because of the biological needs of human beings.
 The blood linage is the fundamental function of the home. - 2.
-Development function : One of the important function of the home is provide
+Development function : One of the important function of the home is provide favourable opportunities for proper physical development of the individual.
+Home or family has the responsibility of the individual.
+Home or family has the responsibility of providing the physical facilities such as food, shelter, medical aid etc. to the children.

 - 3. Social functions: Home is the cradle of all social virtues.
 The social development takes place in the home, where individual learns social virtues such as love, affection, approval, recognition, security, freedom etc. Family being the basic unit of social organization, the child gets his first social contracts in the home only and these contacts from the nucleus of human social relationship. - 4.
 Affectional functions: The primary function of the family is to give affection to the children and thereby lead to their mental and emotional development.
 Children get love from their parents and a sense of security is developed in them.
-Emotional development of an individual is largely a function of the contribution of his home as family towards this end.
+Emotional development of an individual is largely a function of the contribution of his home as familytowards this end.
 Individual gets the training of his emotions in the family. - 5.
 Cultural function: Home is an essential agency for introducing the child to the culture of the society.
 Home plays the most significant role in transmitting the cultural heritage of the society to the child.
 It familiarizes the child with language, tradition, values, norms and customs of the society.
 The culture is transmitted from one generation to the other generation in the home. - 6.
-Religious and spiritual functions: Home pays attention to the religious and cultural development of the child.
+Religious and spiritual functions : Home pays attention to the religious and cultural development of the child.
 The religion of the parents is transferred and transmitted to the children in a slow process.
 Children learnt about the modes of prayers, customs related to religion, religious days, festivals, religious leaders and prophets, their places of worships, basic principles of their religion and other related things from their parents.
-Family also helps the individual in adopting the particular value pattern which are considered as desirable. - 7.
+Familyalso helps the individual in adopting the particular value pattern which are considered as desirable. - 7.
 Vocational function: In traditional societies children used to adopt the vocation of their parents, for example the son of a priest would become a priest and the son of a carpenter would become a carpenter.
 The children learnt the profession of their parents in the home and family gave vocational training to those children who wanted to adopt the profession of their fathers.
 In the modern times also home still performs these function in traditional societies.
 Even in modern societies home environment helps a child to be prepared for a profession and it provides opportunities for selection and preparation for profession.